-- c.
+- a.
+Small group living State regulated.
+Designates "P" in the Apartment and Resort Mixed-Use Precincts of the Waikiki Special District ("WSD"); - b.
+Small group living not State regulated.
+Designates "C" in the Apartment and Resort Mixed-Use Precincts of the WSD; and - c.
 Large group living.
 Designates "C" in the Apartment and Resort Mixed-Use Precincts of the WSD. - 2.
 Amend the daycare entry (under commercial uses) to two different entries: - a.
 Adult daycare.
 Designates "C" in the Apartment Precinct and "P" in the Resort Mixed-Use Precinct of the WSD; and - b.
 Child daycare.
 Designates "Cm" in the Apartment Precinct and "P" in the Resort Mixed-Use Precinct of the WSD.

-G. In SECTION 70 of the bill:
+H. In SECTION 70 of the bill:

-- 1. Amends the definition of "accessory dwelling unit" to mean a dwelling unit, including separate kitchen, bedroom, and bathroom facilities, attached or detached from the principal dwelling unit on the zoning lot. - 2.
+- Amends the definition of "accessory dwelling unit" to mean a dwelling unit, including separate kitchen, bedroom, and bathroom facilities, attached or detached from the principal dwelling unit on the zoning lot. - 2.
+Amends the definition of "dwelling unit" to provide that two or more structures that are essentially separate except for an unenclosed or token connection, such as a covered walkway or trellis, do not constitute a single dwelling unit. - 3.
 Amends the definition of "multi-unit dwelling" to clarify that: - a.
 A multi-unit dwelling has three or more dwelling units contained in a single building; and - b.
-Any nonresidential uses permitted in the underling zoning district will be regulated as separate land uses. - 3.
-Amends the definition of "duplex-unit dwelling" to reference Figure 21-10.3. - 4.
+Any nonresidential uses permitted in the underling zoning district will be regulated as separate land uses. - 4.
+Amends the definition of "duplex-unit dwelling" to reference Figure 21-10.3. - 5.
 Adds a definition of "group living" as follows:

 Residential occupancy that is not included in household living.
-Includes but is not limited to monasteries, convents, dormatories, and facilities such as adult residential care home, assisted living facility, special needs housing for the elderly, adult daycare center, developmental disabilities domicilary home, special treatment facility, clean and sober home, hospice home, group home, recovery home, nursing home, rehabilitation facility, and sanitarium.
-These facilities may be licensed, certified, registered, or monitored by the State.
+Includes but is not limited to monasteries, convents, dormatories, and facilities such as adult residential care home, assisted living facility, special needs housing for the elderly, developmental disabilities domicilary home, special treatment facility, clean and sober home, hospice home, group home, recovery home, nursing home, rehabilitation facility, and sanitarium.
+These facilities may be licensed, certified, registered, or monitored by the State

-- 5. Amends the definition of "lodging unit" to clarify that a lodging unit is designed for transient occupancy, and is used for independent living quarters for one or more persons living as a single family. - 6.
-Amends the definition of "rooming" to clarify that rooming provides accessory overnight living accommodations to persons other than transient occupants, and does not include bed and breakfast homes (references bed and breakfast home).

-- 7. Amends, rather than deletes, the definition of "special needs housing for the elderly" to clarify that the term is a type of group living that meets certain listed criteria and is eligible for the modification of certain development standards pursuant to ROH § 21-2.90-2(e). - 8.
+- 6. Amends the definition of "lodging unit" to clarify that a lodging unit is designed for transient occupancy, and is used for independent living quarters for one or more persons living as a single family. - 7.
+Amends the definition of "rooming" to clarify that rooming provides accessory overnight living accommodations to persons other than transient occupants, and does not include bed and breakfast homes (references bed and breakfast home). - 8.
+Amends, rather than deletes, the definition of "special needs housing for the elderly" to clarify that the term is a type of group living that meets certain listed criteria and is eligible for the modification of certain development standards pursuant to ROH § 21-2.90-2(e). - 9.
+Amends the definition of "transient occupant" to reference transient vacation unit, bed and breakfast home, rooming, and hotel. - 10.
 Adds a new Figure 21-10.3 after the definitions of "duplex-unit dwelling," "single-unit dwelling," and "two-unit dwelling."

-H. In SECTION 71 of the bill:
+I. In SECTION 71 of the bill: